Ismino/pastaitaliano/README.md

 ### User Stories

-Add your user stories here.
-You want to include first time visitors and returning visitors here as a minimum.
-Think about each group, and the experience and journey you want them to have on your site.
-It really helps to think about this before you start coding, and will really help with creating your wireframes.

 ### Client Goals

 * To be able to view the reservation system both from phones and bigger screens.